About operational risks

 The incident review form gives reviewers a real-time overview of incidents being reported by the business and allows for swift actions if serious systemic operational incidents arise.
 Furthermore, it gives Risk Management a standardized framework to review and validate the incidents reported.
 Misconceptions and errors may need to be straightened out with the reporting employee as part of the incident registration process.

 When the registration is reviewed and in order, the incident registration can be approved.

-The risk & control self-assessment (RCSA) module coupled with risk workshops contains all the functionality required for assessing potential operational events.
+The risk & control self-assessment (RCSA) module coupled with risk workshops contains all the functionality required for assessing large potential operational events.

 The RCSA includes three main components:

 Besides specifying potential events, documenting and assessing the effectiveness of mitigators such as controls and insurance schemes is an integral part of the RCSA process.

 Assessing potential operational events is not primarily driven by data, which is the case in market risk where data is in abundance, but to a high degree it depends on expert judgment, “soft” data and external loss experience.

 To extract valuable input on operational weaknesses from the business, risk workshops should be run across the organization in a cyclical fashion.
 Risk workshops are facilitated and prepared by Risk Management in alignment with Management focus and priorities.

 Workshops are open, honest, effective and stimulating conversations, where the business contributes actively in assessing potential events, mapping and estimating the effectiveness of the control environment and likelihoods of events materializing.
 Workshops are not about pointing fingers, passive participation, tabooed issues, silo and habit thinking.

 At AQRisk, we have extensive experience with facilitating operational risk workshops and aid clients with all the nessesary tools and methods that help perform effective workshops.